sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 Splitting a linear algorithm, even a long one, into several functions and then calling them one after another rarely makes the code more readable.
 Jumping between functions (and even more so — files) is harder than scrolling, and if we have to look into each function’s implementation to understand the code, then the abstraction wasn’t the right one.

-I> <!-- cspell:disable -->Egon Elbre<!-- cspell:enable --> wrote a nice article on [psychology of code readability](https://egonelbre.com/psychology-of-code-readability/).
+I> Egon Elbre wrote a nice article on [psychology of code readability](https://egonelbre.com/psychology-of-code-readability/).

 Here’s an example, adapted from the [Google Testing Blog](https://testing.googleblog.com/2023/09/use-abstraction-to-improve-function.html):